caprica/picam/README.md

 **At the moment this master branch for 2.0.0 is somewhat experimental in that it uses JNI rather than JNA to access the camera and there is a little bit more involved in getting up and running.**

-*If you want to play it safe, use the [picam-1.x branch](https://github.com/caprica/picam/tree/picam-1.x) branch, if you want to experiment, test, or help improve the JNI solution then by all means this master branch is for you!*
+*If you want to play it safe, use the [picam-1.x branch](https://github.com/caprica/picam/tree/picam-1.x) instead, if you want to experiment, test, or help improve the JNI solution then by all means this master branch is for you!*

 picam
 =====